SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 ### Questions?
 Assistance needed?

 If you have technical or how-to questions about using Spartacus, try asking on [Stack Overflow](https://stackoverflow.com/questions/tagged/spartacus-storefront).

 If you would like to report an issue for assistance from SAP, please use the [SAP Launchpad reporting tool](https://launchpad.support.sap.com/)

 ## Summary of Tentative Release Dates

 Current release plans are (dates are tentative):

 - 5.0 planned for Q1 2022
 - 5.x releases to follow in Q1/Q2/Q3 2022
 - 6.0 tentatively scheduled for fall 2022
-- A 4.3 release will likely happen in Janurary containing EPD Visualization library.
+- A 4.3 release will likely happen in January containing the EPD Visualization library.

 ## 2022

 ### H1 2022

 #### 5.0 (tentatively scheduled for January 2021)

 - **Screen Reader** support for all B2C/Core features
 - **Cart library** bringing performance by splitting modules into smaller libraries
 - **Checkout libraries** separating B2B checkout and scheduled replenishment code from main checkout library